The system of tillage for spring crops includes the following tillage:

 Features and tasks

 Annual crops of continuous sowing, such as winter rye, barley, winter wheat, peas, etc., have early harvesting dates and are removed from the field early.
 In the absence of vegetation cover, the soil dries out greatly, leading to significant losses of moisture to evaporation.
 Soil compaction occurs as the soil dries out and the harvesting equipment’s undercarriage systems act.
 Autumn precipitation is poorly absorbed by compacted soil, which leads to surface runoff and its loss.

 The long post-harvest period promotes the growth and reproduction of weeds.
 Stubble and vegetating weeds left in the field serve as reservoirs for the overwintering of pests and pathogens of disease, creating foci of infection.

-Under these conditions, the main task of tillage is to prevent the soil from drying out, eliminate vegetating weeds, and incorporate their fallen seeds into the moist layer.
+Under these conditions, the main task of the system of tillage for spring crops is to prevent soil drying, destruction of vegetating weeds and incorporation of their crumbling seeds into the moist layer.